 -- Create SQL Login Syntax CREATE LOGIN [Login Name] -- This is the User that you use for login WITH PASSWORD = 'provide_password' MUST_CHANGE, CHECK_EXPIRATION = ON, -- This is Optional CHECK_POLICY = ON, -- This is Optional DEFAULT_DATABASE = [Database Name], -- This is Optional DEFAULT_LANGUAGE = [Language Name];-- This is Optional

-Below code snippet will create a new login Mahesh with default settings.
+It will create a new login Mahesh with default settings.

 -- Create SQL Login Example CREATE LOGIN Mahesh WITH PASSWORD = 'password'

-Below screenshot will show our newly created login
+It will show our newly created login

 Please go to its properties to see or edit the login properties.
 As you can see, this log in is pointing to the master database.

-Below code snippet will create a new login Rob, and his default database is SQL tutorial, and the default language is English.
+It will create a new login Rob, and his default database is SQL tutorial, and the default language is English.

 -- Create SQL Login Example CREATE LOGIN Rob WITH PASSWORD = 'password', DEFAULT_DATABASE = [SQL Tutorial], -- This is Optional DEFAULT_LANGUAGE = [English];-- This is Optional